 Barcelona is a city that is perfect for solo travelers.
 There are so many things to see and do in this vibrant city, and you can easily explore on your own.
-So here are some travel inspiration and 9 good reasons why you should pack your bags and solo travel Barcelona!
+So here are some travel inspirations and 9 good reasons why you should pack your bags and solo travel Barcelona!

 Solo Travel Barcelona – why you should do it!